 7. Oh you’ll get married again.
 There’s someone out there for everyone - This comment is well-meant, but a lot of divorced people NEVER want to get married again.
 Since divorce is hell on earth, for so many of us, why would we want to repeat it?

-9. I never knew why the two of you were together in the first place – I have no idea why anyone would think this is appropriate to say, yet plenty go right ahead and say it anyway.
-A statement like this completely invalidates their marriage.
+9. I never knew why the two of you were together in the first place – I have no idea why anyone would think this is appropriate to say, yet plenty do.
+A statement like this completely invalidates a marriage.
 It implies their partnership was a freak show that no one could understand.
 A newly divorced person is usually in mourning for what they just lost, a comment like this hits below the belt.

-11. Welcome to Hell – I know this bring it to 11, but I personally love this comment because people also say it all the time to people who just got married!
+11. Welcome to Hell – I know this bring it to 11, but I personally love this comment because people also say to people who just got married!
 I guess it is a matter of perspective.

 12. You gave him the best years of your life – OK now it’s 12 things.
-But my mother actually said that to me for months, in fact she still does.
-She means well and now when she does it, she makes me laugh.
-I did sacrifice most of my child-bearing years to my marriage, but I still think the best years of my life are yet to come.
-So thanks Mom, I know you mean well.
+But my mother actually said that exact phrase to me for months, in fact she still does.
+My mother means well, and I have developed a sense of humor about her morbidity about the failure of my marriage.
+I did sacrifice most of my child-bearing years to that partnership, but I still think the best years of my life are yet to come.
+So thanks Mom, I know you only want the best for me. :-)